mlanglois26/mlanglois26/README.md

 🔭 I’m currently looking for a full stack position!

 💬 About me: I have just finished a 3 months bootcamp in Web Development learning Ruby on Rails, Javascript, PostgreSQL, HTML & SCSS.
-- ⚡Developing desktops and responsive apps with Ruby on Rails
+- ⚡Developing desktops and responsives apps with Ruby on Rails
 - ⚡Relaying on the MVC architecture and using PostrgreSQL to interact with DB
 - ⚡Deploying with Scalingo